rieckpil/progmot/content/blog/one-year-course-release.md

 - Embed more hands-on exercises and quizzes

 I enjoy learning new techniques and tools by watching online courses.
-For most of the courses I've worked through I prefer to code along the speaker and immedietly try out things.
+For most of the courses I've worked through I prefer to code along the speaker and immediately try out things.
 When it came to exercises, I usually ignored them as they were to simple or somehow already covered by me coding along.
-That was the main reason to not include any specifc coding task after each lesson.
+That was the main reason to not include any specific coding task after each lesson.
 Personal preference and the additional effort to come up with great exercise material.

 If you are eager to learn this topic, you'll try to apply the learnings as soon as possible.
 Otherwise it's shallow learning and if you're not motivated, exercises might also not help much.